Competitive Faction Focus: Death Guard (Updated August 14, 2024)

 Final Thoughts

-After a very rough start to 10th edition, Death Guard are in a solid spot – they have decent of power and versatility, and they’re very fun to play.
+After a very rough start to 10th edition, Death Guard are in a great spot spot – they have decent of power and versatility, and they’re very fun to play.
 The Contagion ability is powerful and relevant, they can pack in a ton of weapons to work with, and they can build around faster units that help them extend their effectiveness ahead of slower units on foot.
-They’re not the absolute top tier or anything but they’re very competitive and rewarding to play.
+They’re not the absolute top tier right now but you can build some great lists with them, and almost every unit in the Index is a potentially relevant play.

 Have any questions or feedback?
 Drop us a note in the comments below or email us at contact@goonhammer.com.
 Want articles like this linked in your inbox every Monday morning?
 Sign up for our newsletter.
 And don’t forget that you can support us on Patreon for backer rewards like early video content, Administratum access, an ad-free experience on our website and more.